Teaching and Learning Department

 Students may earn the master's degree in combination with requirements for initial teacher licensure at the elementary and secondary and K-12 levels.
 This option is further explained below.
 The department also offers the Doctor of Education (Ed.D.) in curriculum and instruction.
 Information about these graduate programs is available from the department office and website, UM Graduate Programs and Admissions Catalog.

-Individuals preparing to teach in elementary schools (license for grades K-8) complete a major in elementary education.
-Students apply for admission to the Teacher Education Programs, usually at the end of the sophomore year, in order to continue with the education (EDU) sequence of courses.
-All elementary education majors are advised by full-time advisors within the Department of Curriculum and Instruction.
+Individuals preparing to teach in elementary schools complete a major in Elementary Education (license for grades K-8) or Early Childhood Education (license for grades P-3).
+Students apply for admission to the Teacher Education Programs usually at the end of the sophomore year in order to continue with the education (EDU and EDEC) sequence of courses.
+All elementary and early childhood education majors are advised by full-time advisors within the Department of Teaching and Learning.

 Secondary and K-12 licensure

 Students preparing to teach at the middle or high school levels (license for grades 5-12) or in K-12 licensure areas will declare a major in the subject area(s) they wish to teach, e.g., English, mathematics, music, or any other of the state-approved major content endorsement areas listed previously.
-They are advised within their major department(s) and, upon admission to the Teacher Education Program, they also are advised within the Department of Curriculum and Instruction regarding the requirements necessary to earn secondary or K-12 licensure.
-All secondary and K-12 licensure students seek admission to the Teacher Education Program, usually at the end of the sophomore year, and complete course work required for licensure in Curriculum and Instruction and in their major content area(s).
+They are advised within their major department(s) and, upon admission to the Teacher Education Program, they also are advised within the Department of Teaching and Learning regarding the requirements necessary to earn secondary or K-12 licensure.
+All secondary and K-12 licensure students seek admission to the Teacher Education Program, usually at the end of the sophomore year, and complete course work required for licensure in Teaching and Learning and in their major content area(s).

 Applicants for Montana teaching licensure must: